Redtoridefire/unews-twitter-bot/README.md

 Alternatively, you can also use the inurl: operator in your search query to search for articles that have a particular string in their URL.
 For example, to search for articles on example.com and example.net that have the string article in their URL, you can use the search query inurl:article (site:example.com OR site:example.net).

 Make sure you tweepy requestsinstalled

+To run the code I provided, you will need to have the following files:

+A Python file: This is where you will write and run the code.
+You can name the file anything you like, such as twitter_bot.py.

+API keys and access tokens: You will need to obtain API keys and access tokens for your Twitter Developer account.
+These will allow you to authenticate your bot and access the Twitter API.
+You can find more information on how to obtain these here: https://developer.twitter.com/en/docs/twitter-api/getting-started/authentication

+A Google API key and CX: You will also need to obtain a Google API key and CX to use the Google search API.
+You can find more information on how to obtain these here: https://developers.google.com/custom-search/v1/overview

+Libraries: The code I provided uses the tweepy and requests libraries.
+These libraries provide functions that allow you to access and interact with the Twitter and Google APIs, respectively.
+Make sure you have these libraries installed in your Python environment by running the following command: